standard-for-public-code/standard-for-public-code/criteria/use-plain-english.md

 * Documentation SHOULD aim for a lower secondary education reading level, as recommended by the [Web Content Accessibility Guidelines 2](https://www.w3.org/WAI/WCAG21/quickref/?showtechniques=315#readable).
 * Providing a translation of any code, documentation or tests is OPTIONAL.

-## What this does not do

-* Make explanations of the codebase's functionality understandable.
-* Make your organization's jargon understandable without an explanation.

 ## How to test

 * Confirm that codebase documentation is available in English.